superstreamlabs/memphis.js/README.md

 ### Producing a message

 Without creating a producer.
-In cases where extra performance is needed the recommended way is to create a producer first and produce messages by using the produce function of it
+In cases where extra performance is needed, the recommended way is to create a producer first and produce messages by using the produce function of it

 ```js